dzeke/Blended-Near-Optimal-Tools/README.md

     f.
 For interactive use, see additional directions in the file AmmanJordanApplication-readme.txt.

     ==============================
-6) RESERVOIR OPERATIONS Problem (Hydro-economic example)
+6) RESERVOIR OPERATIONS PROBLEM (Hydro-economic example)

 Illustrates use of the tools for a linear programming hydroeconomic reservoir operations problem over six time periods that maximizes benefits from hydropower generation and irrigation supply while respecting an in-stream flow requirement.
 To use: